damianhakert/damianhakert.github.io/source/_posts/2016-02-29-omnibus-gitlab-package-why-on-earth.md

 * make sure that the supplied components have the version that is known to work in a predictable manner with other components

+## Installing GitLab from source

+GitLab is fighting a similar battle.
+[Installation and update guides] for what we now call the installation from source are available but they are at least 10 pages long.

+They show how to install and configure multiple dependencies, system users, which directories and files need to exist and user permissions they need to have and so on.
+Installing a wrong version of a dependency means that things might not work as expected, so it is imperative to follow the guide to the letter.

+Upgrading is maybe worse.
+Sure, the update guide is shorter but usually you have time constraints to perform the upgrade.
+Having everyone breathing down your neck and expecting everything to go smooth makes upgrading very stressful.

 ## Omnibus-gitlab

-Right about that time GitLab was fighting a similar battle.
-We had (and still have!) [installation and update guides] but they are at least 10 pages long.
-Installing GitLab meant installing and configuring multiple dependencies, system users, creating multiple directories and files, setting the correct permissions and so on.
-To make matters worse, installing a wrong version of a dependency meant that things might not work as expected.
+Enter the omnibus-gitlab package.

-If we were to increase GitLab adoption we had to make sure that anyone can install and configure GitLab with minimum knowledge and on most major Linux distributions and their versions.
+Anyone should be able to install and configure GitLab with minimum knowledge.

-Oh, and did I mention that at that time we were a team of 4 plus 5-10 volunteers(which will later become the Core team)?
+GitLab should be available on most major Linux distributions, at least on the most widely used ones.

+We want for the focus to be on GitLab and its features.
+Installation and update should be easy and almost enjoyable!

-That is how omnibus-gitlab was born:
+This is how omnibus-gitlab was born.

-1. We would be able to make sure the correct components are shipped with the version we expect
-1. We would be able to give our users only one binary package they would need to install
+Benefits for everyone:

-1. Users would need minimum effort to install GitLab
+1. Users need minimum effort to install GitLab
-1. Users would need minimum configuration to get GitLab up and running
+1. Users need minimum configuration to get GitLab up and running
+1. Users can easily upgrade between GitLab versions

+Benefits for the maintainers of GitLab:

+1. We can provide our users with only one binary package they would need to install
-1. We would be able to ship packages for multiple platforms
+1. We can ship packages for multiple platforms at the same time
+1. We can make sure that the components that GitLab requires for a specific version are shipped
+1. We know that the components are running on versions that are compatible
+1. It becomes easier to support any issues user have because we have a predictable environment
-1. We would only need to maintain one project that covers all of the above
+1. We can maintain one project that covers all of the above

-1. Omnibus DSL is very similar to Chef DSL which we already had expertise in
+The last point is very important for a project like GitLab.

+GitLab has a monthly release cycle.
+Every 22nd of the month we need to release a new version.
+We usually follow up the release with a couple of patch releases to address any regressions that might have been introduced previously.
-1. We would be able to react quick to any vulnerabilities in any of the components and ship the fixed package to our users quickly
+Given how important GitLab is to the development infrastructure, we need to be able to react quick to any vulnerabilities in GitLab or any of its components.

-1. We would still be able to ship a new version on every 22nd of the month
-1. We would only need one to two people to ship the packages
+The overhead of maintaining this type of package is low since we only need one or two dedicated people to take care of all support that a package needs.

 ### Silver bullet?